ncphillips/truecoders.io/hire.md

     icon: Check
     body: Before we ship code, our work is thoroughly tested from the ground up to ensure that every part of the project is working perfectly.
+  body: We've implemented process that we follow with every project we work on to
+    ensure efficiency, quality, and effectiveness.
+  call_to_action:
+    title: Engage Our Process
+    url: "#hire-form"
 - template: section-partial-sections
   title: Our Cost
   subsections: